Updated for 2026

 George Mason, who was great friends with George Washington, is often referred to as "The Forgotten Founder" because of his integral role in the shaping of core concepts and much of the language in both the Declaration of Independence and the Bill of Rights.
 Gunston Hall, completed in 1759, was the plantation home of George Mason.
 His home is an outstanding example of Georgian architecture and is highly regarded for its elegant interiors.
 The elaborate interior carvings, designed by indentured servant William Buckland and carved by William Bernard Sears, provide an impressive backdrop for guided tours of the 18th-century plantation household.

 Curious about more POTUS spots to visit around the National Capital Region?
-Read some interesting tales of history highlighting some truly presidential spots in Fairfax County and put some of these presidential stops on your itinerary today!
+Read some interesting tales of history and special anecdotes highlighting some truly presidential spots in Fairfax County and put some of these presidential stops on your itinerary today!
 Tell us about your favorite presidential spots in the comments below or join the conversation on social media using #FXVA and @VisitFairfax.